gked/EditContext/Caret Browsing/explainer.md

 Disclaimer: this document is not a proposal to introduce a new set or to edit an existing set of JavaScript APIs but rather to explain a problem that we would like to solve for Chromium.

 ## Introduction
-Caret Browsing is an accessibility feature for navigating through the web content in the browser with keyboard navigation keys such as arrow keys, CTRL, SHIFT and other keys.
+Caret Browsing is an accessibility feature that allows navigating through the web content in the browser with keyboard navigation keys such as arrow keys, CTRL, SHIFT and few others.
 Besides accessibility scenarios, caret browsing can also unblock users that do not have a mouse, or any other technology that would enable mouse-like behavior.
 In this case,  the absense of caret browsing would cause limited user expereience and in some cases, no ability at all to select page contents or navigate through text, character by character, on a page.

-The behavior is as if the content was set to
+The caret browsing behavior is as if the content was set to
  ```javascript
  document.designMode = ‘on’
  ```
  with the difference that the user is not able to actually edit non-editable elements.

 In Chromium, users can download caret browsing [extension](https://chrome.google.com/webstore/detail/caret-browsing/fklpgenihifpccgiifchnihilipmbffg) from Chrome’s Web Store.
-The are two problems with existing approach.
+The are two problems with this approach.
 First, extensions are not always available for use in some organizations due to enterprise policies, in cases when users navigate the web in “Incognito” mode, or when Guest profile is used.
 Second, extensions may be more difficult to be discovered or that it may take too many steps to enable the desired behavior.
 This is especially true for people with limited abilities or those who are not accustomed to be using keyboard in the absense of a mouse.

 To elaborate on the first problem with extension-powered caret browsing is that some Enterprises do not allow installing extensions.
 A good example of such a case can be seen [here](https://bugs.chromium.org/p/chromium/issues/detail?id=611798&q=caret%20browsing&colspec=ID%20Pri%20M%20Stars%20ReleaseBlock%20Component%20Status%20Owner%20Summary%20OS%20Modified).
 A bug opened on Chromium by a consortium of Canadian banks where they seem restrict or block access to extensions.